 By accepting to participate in the course, you will be agreeing to follow the NBIS Training Code of Conduct.

 This workshop is designed to introduce best practice bioinformatics methods for processing, analyses and integration of epigenomics and functional genomics data.

 - Data processing and analyses for differential DNA methylation with Illumina EPIC arrays and Bisulfite-seq;

-- ChIP-seq: peak calling, peak independent / dependent quality metrics, differential binding analysis; DNA motif enrichment;
+- ChIP-seq and ATAC-seq: peak calling, peak independent / dependent quality metrics, differential binding and differential accessibility analysis; DNA motif enrichment;

 - Functional analysis, including finding nearest genes and custom features, GO terms and Reactome pathways enrichment;